 - Social differences/isolation

-- Borrowing or stealing money to pay for drugs.
+- Borrowing or stealing money to pay for drugs

 - Loss of interest in past pleasures

-- Difficulties engaging in regular day to day activities.
+- Difficulties engaging in regular day-to-day activities

-Treatment for Trazodone and Xanax Abuse and Addiction
+Treatment for Trazodone and Xanax Addiction

 Trying to withdraw from a drug is difficult.
 Trying to withdraw from two drugs simultaneously brings the challenge to a new level.
 Luckily, help is available!
-Avenues Recovery Center offers excellent treatment options to suit your personal needs:
+Avenues Recovery offers excellent treatment options to suit your personal needs:

 - Detox program - our expert staff will help manage the withdrawal symptoms in a calm and safe environment.